jubiiz/team-rocket/README.md

 # team-rocket
-our rocket science github (readme to be updated)
+our rocket science github
+attempt to update the readme